codefresh-io/docs.codefresh.io/_docs/whats-new/gitops-whats-new.md

 * Applications deleted from the Argo UI not removed from the Applications dashboard in Codefresh.
 * Back button in  Applications > Timeline tab does not work.
 * Hierarchy for AppSet application created in Argo CD not rendered correctly in Codefresh.
-* Most Active Applications list in the Home dashboard is incorrectly sorted.
+* Most Active Applications list in the GitOps Overview dashboard is incorrectly sorted.
 * Link to CI build on Service in Applications Dashboard is hard-coded to Workflows.
 * Add Application wizard creates invalid manifest.
 * Removing a resource from an application does not remove it from the application’s Current State list.